-Few sporting organisations can boast a proud 100-year heritage like the PGA of Australia.
-Our Association traces its origin back to 1911 when a group of expatriate Scottish golf Professionals formed a national Association to promote the game of golf and elevate the vocation of the golf Professional within Australia.
-The PGA is the second oldest Professional Golfers Association in the world and proudly forms part of the PGA World Alliance, of which it is a founding partner.
+The PGA of Australia is the third oldest Professional Golfers Association in the world and traces its origin back to 1911 when a group of expatriate Scottish golf Professionals formed a national Association to promote the game of golf and elevate the vocation of the golf Professional within Australia.

-The PGA is a not for profit Member-based organisation representing Professional golfers, Tournament Professionals, Club Professionals, Assistant Professionals, Teaching Professionals, Senior Professionals and Trainees who work in golf facilities throughout Australia and overseas.
-Our Members play an integral role in servicing the 1.2 million Australians who hit the fairways each year.
+The PGA of Australia is a not-for-profit Member-based organisation representing both Tournament Professionals and the Club Professionals who form the cornerstone of the industry, working in golf facilities throughout Australia and overseas.
+Our PGA Members play an integral role in servicing more than 1.2 million Australians who hit the fairways each year.

-As the official sanctioning body for all elite male professional tournament golf in Australasia, the PGA has a successful history in producing numerous Major winners and world ranked players, including Kel Nagle, Peter Thomson, Jack Newton, Greg Norman, Robert Allenby, Stuart Appleby, Geoff Ogilvy and Adam Scott.
+As the official sanctioning body for all elite male professional tournament golf in Australasia, the PGA of Australia has a successful history in producing numerous Major winners and world ranked players, including Kel Nagle, Peter Thomson, Jack Newton, Greg Norman, Geoff Ogilvy, Adam Scott, Jason Day and Cameron Smith.

-Golf is one of Australia’s most popular participant activities and is played by people of all ages, status and social backgrounds.
-It is also a significant contributor to the Australian economy, spaning real estate, resorts, manufacturing, retail, hospitality and course maintenance.
-In Australia alone, golf employs over 23,000 people and generates over $2.7 billion annually.
+Golf is one of Australia’s most popular participant activities and is played by people of all ages, genders, status and social backgrounds.
+It is also a significant contributor to the Australian economy, spanning real estate, resorts, manufacturing, retail, hospitality and course maintenance.
+In Australia alone, golf employs over 24,000 people and generates almost $3 billion annually.